 Our projections of both the non-drug and drug market sizes we may target, and the incidence and prevalence of our target populations are based on our beliefs and estimates.
 These estimates have been derived from a variety of sources, including scientific literature, input from key opinion leaders, patient foundations or secondary market research databases, and other sources and may prove to be incorrect.
 Further, new studies may change the estimated market sizes or the incidence or prevalence of target diseases we may target with potential drug product candidates.
 For those product candidates we develop under an IND or non-U.S. equivalent, regulatory approvals may include limitations for use or contraindications that decrease the addressable patient population.
 The number of subject individuals may turn out to be lower than expected.
 Additionally, the potentially addressable patient population for our drug product candidates may be limited or may not be amenable to treatment with such product candidates.
-For instance, we estimate that there are up to 500,000 U.S. patients with covert or overt hepatic encephalopathy and that up to 40 million people in the U.S. alone are living with NASH.
+For instance, we estimate that up to 40 million people in the U.S. alone are living with NASH.
 Even if we obtain significant market share for our product candidates, because certain potential target populations are small, we may never achieve profitability without obtaining regulatory approval for additional indications for drugs or expanding the target market size for non-drug products.